 The European Parliament published a regulatory framework in 2009 for the development of appropriate legislation in the European member states, the 2009/31/EC Directive on the geological storage of carbon dioxide.

-The status of transposition of the European Directive in member states is described in the report "State of play on CO2 geological storage in 28 European countries" produced within the FP7 project "CGS Europe".
+The status of transposition of the European Directive in Member States is described in the Fig.3 report "State of play on CO2 geological At power plants the $CO_2$ is captured, storage in 28 European countries" compressed and transported via produced within the FP7 pipeline or ship to its geological CAPTURE storage site project "CGS Europe".
+BUFFER STORAGE FACILITY TRANSPORT CO2 METHANE CO2 BRGM im@gé OIL OR GAS CO2 $CO_2$ 0 STORAGE UNMINEABLE COAL SEAM DEEP AQUIFER DEPLETED OIL www.sitechar.eu OR GAS FIELD Characterisation of European CO2 Storage

-1.2.
-UNIQUENESS OF EACH GEOLOGICAL SITE
+12 Uniqueness of each geological site

-Conditions underground are highly variable: different kinds of rocks and rock layers, fractures, and fluids (like water and gas), make each site unique.
-For this reason, to understand whether a geological site is suitable for CO_2 storage, SiteChar researchers have refined an approach which quantifies and describes this significant geological variability.
+Conditions underground are highly variable: different kinds of rocks and rock layers, fractures and fluids (like water and gas), make each site unique.

+For this reason, to understand whether a geological site is suitable for CO2 storage, SiteChar researchers have refined an approach which quantifies and describes this significant geological variability.

 The data collection and analysis procedure developed in the SiteChar project for site characterisation has been refined through the study of 5 potential European storage sites that present different underground characteristics.

-A summary description of the studied sites is given in Figure 2.
-Three of them are offshore, in this case the CO_2 would be injected under the seabed, while two of them are onshore.
+A summary description of the studied sites is given in figure 2.
+Three of them are offshore, in this case the $CO_2$ would be injected under the seabed, while two of them are onshore.

 From a geological point of view there is no difference between an onshore and an offshore site, although storage implementation is of course easier onshore.
-The studied sites differ also with regard to the structures that could host the CO_2 , in some cases depleted hydrocarbon fields in others saline aquifers.
-Saline aquifers are rock formations that have their pore spaces filled with very salty water, exist in most regions of the world and appear to have a very large capacity for CO_2 storage.
+The studied sites differ also with regard to the structures that could host the $CO_2$ , in some cases depleted hydrocarbon fields while in others saline aquifers.
+Saline aquifers are rock formations that have their pore spaces filled with very salty water, exist in most regions of the world and appear to have a very large capacity for $CO_2$ storage.
 In the figure we can also see that the type of the hosting rock varies from sandstone to carbonate.

-Also the layers of rock that would trap the CO_2 are of different kinds in the studied sites: shale, salt, marls, marine claystone and mudstone.
-The choice of these sites allowed the project to study a range of different geological features.
+13 The contribution of the SiteChar project